Harika-BV/VITMarksCalculator/README.md

 ## Disclaimer
 - All the calculations are made according to my understanding of the result processing procedures.
 - Its just to predict our final score, for final grades wait until university release officially.
+- This is only for the Winter Semester (2019-2020) as Final exams are cancelled due to Covid-19 Pandemic.